dionno/apidocs/source/includes/_projects.md

 }
 ```

-If you want to see the project members for a project:
+This endpoint retrieves the project members for a project.

 <span class="http-method http-get">GET</span> `/webapi/projects/[id]/project_members`